cmazx/react-app-test-backend/doc/ManagingAPI.md

 ##### Positions
 Positions is something that can be bought by client.
-Position always assigned to at least one category.
+Position must be assigned to category.
 ###### Positions list
 Position can be found by category or name.
 ###### Position update
-Position fields can be updated:
+Position properties can be updated:
  - image
  - name
  - description
  - status(active/inactive)
- - list of categories (at least 1)
+ - category
 ###### Position archieve
 Position can be archieved.
 ###### Position create